rossrobino/robino/packages/md/README.md

 const html = processor.render(md);
 ```

-### renderStream
+### stream

-`renderStream` streams the result of a markdown stream through the renderer/highlighter.
+`stream` streams the result of a markdown stream through the renderer/highlighter.
 You can easily render/highlight and stream the output from an LLM on the server.

 The result will come in chunks of elements instead of by word since the entire element needs to be present to render and highlight correctly.

+`generate` is also available to transform a generator of markdown into a generator of HTML.

 #### ai-sdk